Factbox: Key areas for the first Lions-All Blacks test

-AUCKLAND Factbox on three key areas that each side need to do in the first British and Irish Lions test against the All Blacks at Eden Park on Saturday.
+AUCKLAND (Reuters) - Factbox on three key areas that each side need to do in the first British and Irish Lions test against the All Blacks at Eden Park on Saturday.

 Be patient and commit defenders in close